Getting a mortgage abroad doesn’t have to be complicated. However, there are a number of pitfalls to look out for.

 Different countries will have their own rules, and there are some foreign banks that won’t lend to foreigners at all.
 Or if they will, they’ll only do so with clauses and conditions in place.

 In Thailand, for example, foreign nationals cannot legally buy land.
 This means that while foreigners can buy apartments, they can’t buy a house.

 Unsurprisingly, the more popular a country is for expats, the easier you’ll usually find it to get a mortgage.
-It won’t be too difficult for a British national to arrange a mortgage in France or Spain for instance.
+It won’t be too difficult for a British national to arrange a mortgage in Portugal or Spain for instance.